JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 This can happen because Compose Multiplatform compiles UI shaders on demand.
 So, if a particular shader is not cached yet, compiling it may delay rendering of a scene.

-This affects only the first time launches for each screen: after all necessary shaders are cached, their compilation won't delay subsequent launches.
+This issue affects only the first launch of each screen.
+Once all necessary shaders are cached, subsequent launches are not delayed by compilation.

 ## Developer experience